UzixLS/zx-sizif-512/README.md

 ### Changelog & current status
 * Rev.A - first release.
 Done.
 Please see [errata](pcb/rev.A/ERRATA.ru.txt) (in russian)
 * Rev.B - abandoned.
 Files keep for historical reason.
-* Rev.C - BDI has been removed.
+* Rev.C - BDI has been removed; better video circuit; more capable CPLD.
 Work in progress.

 ### Acknowledgments
 This work is based on a lot of other projects and would hardly have been successful without them.